toolforge/buildservice/README.md

 If the repo already existed, and the last commit has the authentication, then you can skip this.
 If not, you have to add a new commit setting the harbor robot account user and password, for that, edit the file `deploy/<your_env>/auth-patch.yaml`, where `your_env` would be either `tools` or `toolsbeta`, and set the user and pass for the robot account to push images as.

-The credentials can be found in the harbor server (somithng like `toolsbeta-harbor-1.toolsbeta.eqiad1.wikimedia.cloud`), under `/srv/ops/harbor/harbor.yaml`.
+The credentials can be found in the harbor server (something like `toolsbeta-harbor-1.toolsbeta.eqiad1.wikimedia.cloud`), under `/srv/ops/harbor/harbor.yml`.

 ##### Rebase on top of the latest code:
 ```